mcinglis/libmaybe/README.md

 **Libmaybe** provides Jinja templates that can be rendered to C source files implementing a struct that represents "some value or nothing".
 It's similar to the `Maybe` type in Haskell, or the `Option` type in Rust.

-The build process of the source files for the `tests/test` binary might be the same approach you take for your own project (but you can render the templates however you want).
+You can adapt the template rendering into your project's build process in whichever way you prefer.
+In my projects, I render the templates for types as I need them, with the typeclasses that I require for each type.
+See the build process of the tests for Libmaybe as a basic example of how you could handle the rendering in your own project.

 ## Releases

-I'll tag the releases according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
+The releases are tagged according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
 All the macros preceded by `// @public` are considered public: they'll only change between major versions.
 The other macros could change any time.
 Non-preprocessor identifiers defined in header files are always considered public.
-New identifiers prefixed with `maybe` (any case) will not warrant a major version bump.
+New identifiers in the templates prefixed with `maybe` (any case) will not warrant a major version bump.

 Every version tag will be signed with [my GPG key](http://pool.sks-keyservers.net/pks/lookup?op=vindex&search=0xD020F814) (fingerprint: `0xD020F814`).

 ## Dependencies

 `Package.json` specifies the dependencies of Libmaybe: where to get them, and what version to use.
-I've developed a tool called [Puck](https://gitorious.org/mcinglis/puck) that will parse such a `Package.json`, download the specified repositories, check out the specified version, and, if the dependency has its own `Package.json`, repeat that process for *its* dependencies.
+I've developed a tool called [Puck](https://bitbucket.org/mcinglis/puck) that will parse such a `Package.json`, download the specified repositories, check out the specified version, and, if the dependency has its own `Package.json`, repeat that process for *its* dependencies.
 With `puck` on your PATH, in the directory of Libmaybe:

 ``` sh
 $ puck update